donakunn/AspNetCore.MessagingOverQueue/README.md

 1. **Handlers define consumption** - Where messages are processed
 2. **Automatic consumer setup** - Each handler gets a consumer automatically
-3. **Service isolation** - Different services can handle the same event with their own queues
+3. **Service isolation** - Different services can handle the same event with their own consumer groups
 4. **Less configuration** - No need to manually register handlers or consumers

 ### Handler Architecture & Registration